 BM Trombone Performance (University of NC School for the Arts) Recording Engineer Diploma (Omega Studios School for the Recording Arts & Sciences)

 Dave Cannon is currently in this eighteenth year teaching at Albert Einstein.
 He is also currently on faculty at Bowie State teaching Music Technology and the Assistant Director of the Olney Big Band.
-Dave is an active coach in the Einstein community, coaching Varsity Golf.
+Dave is an active coach in the Einstein community.

 MA & BS Dance Education (New York University) Administrative Certificate (Hood College)

 Tricia Gooley-Rarick is currently the Academy Coordinator for Albert Einstein High School.
 She has been at AEHS since 2006 and is proud to have been the dance teacher, Fine Arts Resource Teacher and VAPA Academy Head.
 Prior to her time here, Tricia was on the faculty at the University of Virginia and New York City Public Schools.
 She is trained extensively in Modern dance, Jazz and choreography.
 She is currently continuing the development of dance programs for Montgomery County Public Schools, and has been involved by co-chairing the for the MCPS Dance Showcase, coordinating and choreographing for the MCPS All County Dance Ensemble and writing county dance curriculum.
 She is currently on the Executive Board of the Maryland Dance Education Association (MDEA) serving as secretary.